 Norm-referenced scores are generally reported as a percentage or percentile ranking.
 For example, a student who scores in the seventieth percentile performed as well or better than seventy percent of other test takers of the same age or grade level, and thirty percent of students performed better (as determined by norming-group scores).

 Norm-referenced tests often use a multiple-choice format, though some include open-ended, short-answer questions.
 They are usually based on some form of national standards, not locally determined standards or curricula.
-The SAT and ACT exams are among the most well-known norm-referenced tests.
-IQ tests are another familiar form, as are developmental-screening tests, which are used to identify learning disabilities in young children or determine eligibility for special educational services.
+IQ tests are among the most well-known norm-referenced tests, as are developmental-screening tests, which are used to identify learning disabilities in young children or determine eligibility for special-education services.
 A few major norm-referenced tests include the California Achievement Test, Iowa Test of Basic Skills, Stanford Achievement Test, and TerraNova.

 The following are a few representative examples of how norm-referenced tests and scores may be used: